-Mistakes in crash reports generally fall into two categories: what I call “objective” mistakes and “subjective” mistakes.
-“Objective” mistakes are factual in nature, including information like misspelled names, incorrect dates of birth, misstated insurance information, etc. “Subjective” mistakes relate to the officer’s interpretation of what happened in the accident itself.
+Mistakes in crash reports generally fall into two categories: objective mistakes and subjective mistakes.
+Objective mistakes are factual in nature, including information like misspelled names, incorrect dates of birth, misstated insurance information, etc. Subjective mistakes relate to the officer’s interpretation of what happened in the accident itself.
 These mistakes may include a misidentification of which person was driving which vehicle or an inaccurate recitation of how the accident occurred.
 When a mistake is made on a crash report, the type of mistake will often dictate what your recourse, if any, may be in rectifying the error.

-Once you’ve requested and received your crash report, (see Requesting Your Crash Report), review it carefully to ensure that it is completely accurate.
+Once you’ve requested and received your crash report, review it carefully to ensure that it is completely accurate.
 If you notice any mistakes or inaccuracies, take note of them.

 If the mistake is of an objective nature, as described above, you will typically be able to get in touch with the police officer who completed the report and request that he amend or make an addendum to the report, noting the error and correcting it.

 In order to do this, you will typically need to provide documentary proof to support your claim of mistake.
 This proof can include a driver’s license, insurance information, vehicle registrations, etc. Generally, as long as you can provide proof of the correct information, the officer will be willing to amend the report without too much trouble.
 You can find the police officer’s name and department at the bottom of the second page of the crash report (see below):